Tokanui, Waikato

 It is located southwest of Te Awamutu. runs to the east of the locality.

 History

 Te Mawhai railway station operated from 1887 to 1962, originally as Te Puhi railway station.

 Tokanui is the site of the former Tokanui Psychiatric Hospital, which operated from 1912 to 1997.
 The closure of the hospital resulted in the loss of 600 jobs, and there was little alternative employment available in the area.

 Tokanui Crossroads Hall

 The hall, at 4 Te Kawa Road, about 4 km south of Tokanui, opened on 18 January 1928.
 It is a converted casein factory, which had been working since at least 1919.

+Etymology

+Tokanui is a name used for 6 locations in North Island (Te Ika-a-Māui).
+It is thought to be a corruption of Tāiko nui, a large petrel.
+Tokanui is also the name of a village in Southland, where its origin is thought to be the Māori words for rock (toka) and large, or many (nui).